Signal Processing for Haptic Surface Modeling: a Review: Haptic Surface Modeling

 \paragraph{Machine haptic signals} While human-computer haptic applications have been developed to work with humans using one-dimensional signals, machine haptics aims at making a robotic hand deal with objects to accomplish different tasks, such as object manipulation \cite{luo2017robotic}.
 To achieve this goal, object geometry must be made available.
-Therefore, machine haptic generally relies on vision-based sensors to obtain 2D high-resolution information in the form of RGB images and haptic/tactile maps, as shown in Fig. \ref{fig:data_collected} (b).
-The sensors capturing these data rely on a RGB camera recording the deformation of a membrane upon its contact with a surface.
+Therefore, machine haptic generally relies on vision-based sensors to obtain 2D high-resolution information in the form of RGB images and haptic/tactile maps, as shown in Fig. \ref{fig:data_collected} (b). \Rebuttal{While these maps can be seen as representations of monodimensional signals, they represent spatially related 1D signals, offering a multidimensional perspective for exploring the collected haptic data.} The sensors capturing these data rely on a RGB camera recording the deformation of a membrane upon its contact with a surface.
 The images of the deformed membrane can be directly used as an haptic map or they can be used to estimate the depth of an object representing its shape.
 In \cite{yuan2016estimating}, a method for estimating object hardness using a touch sensor and linear regression is proposed, introducing the GelSight sensor.
 The development and application of the GelSight sensor are thoroughly reviewed in \cite{yuan2017gelsight}.
 This paper covers the sensor's optical system design and algorithms for deriving the haptic physical features from the images.
 GelSight’s performance in geometry and force measurement is experimentally evaluated, demonstrating its capabilities in capturing friction, roughness, and bumpiness.
 In \cite{yuan2017shape}, a neural network is employed to map an image sequence to a scalar hardness value.
 This approach measures the hardness of objects with different shapes under loosely controlled contact conditions, utilizing both manual and robotic interactions.
 In \cite{cui2021self} the authors introduce the GelStereo sensor and the method that converts tactile information into geometric deformation of a silicon gel layer, captured using visual sensing methods.
 The study employs a self-supervised GS-DepthNet estimation technique to enhance the accuracy and resolution of the contact geometry, focusing on roughness and bumpiness.
 The DelTact sensor, discussed in \cite{du20223d}, uses a Gaussian density regression model to estimate roughness and bumpiness from an image.
 The model solves a point cloud that aligns with prior depth information, ensuring depth consistency and generalizing across sensors with minimal parameter tuning.
 In \cite{do2022densetact}, the DenseTact model estimates depth images from RGB input images using a DenseNet.
 This method aims to capture roughness and bumpiness by converting tactile information into depth images.
 The improved DenseTact2.0 sensor is presented in \cite{do2023densetact}, which includes an encoder-decoder network for shape estimation and force estimation models using transfer learning.

 Differently from human-computer haptic signals, machine haptic applications leverage the larger expressiveness of images to represent the data acquired, introducing a new aspect to haptic sensing.
 By directly sensing the surface geometry, it is possible to achieve higher precision and richer data representation.
 This capability allows robotic systems to better understand and interact with their environments, facilitating more complex tasks such as detailed object manipulation, texture recognition, and adaptive control based on the tactile feedback received.